NASA-AMMOS/3DTilesRendererJS/README.md

 getBoundingBox( box : Box3 ) : boolean
 ```

-Sets `box` to the axis aligned root bounding box of the tile set in the [group](#group) frame.
+Sets `box` to the axis aligned root bounding box of the tileset in the [group](#group) frame.
 Returns `false` if the tile root is not loaded and the bounding box cannot be set.

 ### .getOrientedBoundingBox